 Datadog (DDOG) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the data analytics and cloud monitoring company had lost 0.53% over the past month, outpacing the Computer and Technology sector's loss of 4.49% and the S&P 500's loss of 3.51% in that time.
+Heading into today, shares of the data analytics and cloud monitoring company had lost 14.4% over the past month, outpacing the Computer and Technology sector's loss of 14.71% and lagging the S&P 500's loss of 11.67% in that time.

 Datadog will be looking to display strength as it nears its next earnings release.
 On that day, Datadog is projected to report earnings of $0.16 per share, which would represent year-over-year growth of 23.08%.
 Our most recent consensus estimate is calling for quarterly revenue of $412.61 million, up 52.54% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $0.78 per share and revenue of $1.62 billion, which would represent changes of +62.5% and +57.75%, respectively, from the prior year.
+DDOG's full-year Zacks Consensus Estimates are calling for earnings of $0.78 per share and revenue of $1.62 billion.
+These results would represent year-over-year changes of +62.5% and +57.75%, respectively.

-It is also important to note the recent changes to analyst estimates for Datadog.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Datadog should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.14% lower within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.14% lower.
 Datadog is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Datadog's current valuation metrics, including its Forward P/E ratio of 121.62.
-This represents a premium compared to its industry's average Forward P/E of 46.25.
+Valuation is also important, so investors should note that Datadog has a Forward P/E ratio of 105.78 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 42.03.

-It is also worth noting that DDOG currently has a PEG ratio of 2.88.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Internet - Software industry currently had an average PEG ratio of 2.33 as of yesterday's close.
+We can also see that DDOG currently has a PEG ratio of 2.5.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Internet - Software was holding an average PEG ratio of 1.99 at yesterday's closing price.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.